engineering-collaboration/book/docs/book/anatomy-of-a-software-company/standardization.md

 Standardization is a double edged sword.
 Though it improves communication across the organization, we might inadvertently limit a teams capabilities to efficiently and creatively do their work.

 <!-- vale write-good.Weasel = NO -->
-- Only standardize what is strictly necessary.
+- We only standardize what is strictly necessary.
-- Only standardize the lowest common denominator of what is necessary.
+- We only standardize the lowest common denominator of what is necessary.
-- If there is an open source solution, use the open source solution.
+- If there is an open source solution, we use the open source solution.
 <!-- vale write-good.Weasel = YES -->

 ## Standardizing schemas instead of tools